 North Side Ardmore

-The Lower Merion Township, Montgomery County side (north side) has larger homes, more expensive properties than the south side.
-It has some tucked away, smaller streets with good-sized traditional homes—stone Dutch Colonials mostly.
+The Lower Merion Township, Montgomery County side (north side) has larger, more expensive properties than the south side.
+It has some tucked away, smaller streets with good-sized traditional homes including many stone Dutch Colonials.
 Porches are common and lots are usually around 1/3 of an acre (but there is plenty of variety).
-House values (for single family homes) start around $500,000 and can easily go beyond a million, depending partly on property size.
 Mature trees provide privacy from neighbors and once you’re off the beaten path of Lancaster Avenue, it’s almost exclusively residential.

-There is a large shopping area right in the heart of Ardmore called Suburban Square, which is an outdoor shopping center with stores like Banana Republic, Lulu Lemon, Urban Outfitters, Free People, Gap, Lily Pulitzer and one of very few Apple stores.
+There is a large shopping area right in the heart of Ardmore called Suburban Square , which is an outdoor shopping center with stores like Nike, Lulu Lemon, West Elm, Free People, Gap, Lily Pulitzer and one of very few Apple stores.
 There are also some “non-chain” stores as well as a Starbucks, Trader Joe’s and a very nice, year-round, indoor Farmers’ Market with seating available for a quick bite.
-Other shops, businesses and township services have grown out from that central location and include several restaurants, shoe stores, drug stores, some one-of-a-kind gift stores and a very good art supply place.
+Other shops, businesses and township services have grown out from that central location and include several restaurants, shoe stores, drug stores, some one-of-a-kind gift stores and a very good art supply store called Merion Art and Repro.
 Don’t miss the Skating Club either, where ice hockey leagues play and teenagers enjoy group skating on Friday nights.

 South Side Ardmore

 Ardmore is one of those communities along the Main Line that straddles two counties.
 The Haverford Township, Delaware County side (known as south side) tends to have smaller lots, including some twins and row homes.
-Homes located conveniently just south of County Line Rd., near the shopping, restaurants, library, senior center, community pool and train station clustered around Lancaster Avenue run in the $200,000-$300,000 range.
+Homes located conveniently just south of County Line Rd., near the shopping, restaurants, library, senior center, community pool and train station clustered around Lancaster are the most modestly priced in Ardmore.
 At the south western-most boundary of south Ardmore is the Merion Golf Club.
-The homes on its eastern edge are some of the most expensive on the south side of Ardmore and average around $500,000.
-Other south side neighborhoods approach Havertown (a Delaware County town, not usually included in the Main Line group of communities) and feature more modest 3-4 bedroom homes that are mostly around 2000 sq. ft. as well as some twins that are a little less expensive.
-This community (loosely referred to as Ardmore Park) is located very close to the 100 train line and the Head Nut, which is a place like no other selling every kind of tea, coffee, spice, dried fruit, flour, hot sauce and candy you could imagine.
+The homes on its eastern edge are some of the most expensive on the south side of Ardmore which is often referred to as the “estate section” of the Delaware County section of Ardmore.
+Other south side neighborhoods border Havertown and feature older, more modest 3-4 bedroom homes that are mostly around 2,000-2,500 sq.ft. as well as some twins that are a little less expensive.
+This community (loosely referred to as Ardmore Park) is located very close to the 100 train line and the Head Nut , which is a place like no other selling every kind of tea, coffee, spice, dried fruit, flour, hot sauce and candy you could imagine.

 Ardmore has one of the most heterogeneous populations along the Main Line, which keeps it vibrant and active.
 It houses students (there are many colleges along the Main Line), single adults, “just marrieds”, families, empty nesters and seniors.
 Due to the availability of lower cost housing, including apartments, people new to the area or in transit often find housing in Ardmore, even if temporarily, so there really are people from all walks of life.